Best Of19 min read

 1. Personal Capital (Empower) — Best for Comprehensive Net Worth Tracking and Wealth Management

-Personal Capital — now officially rebranded under Empower — is the one I recommend most often to high earners who want a single dashboard view of their entire financial picture.
-The free aggregation layer alone is worth signing up for.
-You link every account you have: brokerage, 401(k), mortgage, crypto wallets, real estate via Zillow estimates, and bank accounts.
-It pulls everything together in a genuinely useful dashboard rather than a pretty-but-useless one.
+Personal Capital — now officially rebranded as Empower — is the one I'd recommend first to high earners who want a single dashboard view of everything.
+The free aggregation layer alone makes it worth signing up for.
+Link every account: brokerage, 401(k), mortgage, crypto wallets, real estate (via Zillow estimates), bank accounts.
+Everything shows up in one genuinely useful dashboard.

-Here's the deal: the platform has two distinct layers worth understanding.
-The free tools (budgeting, net worth tracking, investment fee analyzer, retirement planner) are legitimately excellent and available to anyone.
-The paid wealth management service kicks in at $100K+ AUM and charges 0.49–0.89% depending on your balance tier.
-For high earners with $500K–$5M in investable assets, this puts them in a reasonable fee bracket with access to dedicated financial advisors.
+Here's the deal: the platform has two layers, and both matter.
+The free tools (budgeting, net worth tracking, investment fee analyzer, retirement planner) are legitimately excellent and open to everyone.
+Then there's the paid wealth management tier at $100K+ AUM, charging 0.49–0.89% depending on your balance.
+For high earners with $500K–$5M, this puts you in a reasonable fee bracket with access to dedicated financial advisors.

 Key Features: